hermangroup/docs/introduction/how-to-buy.rst

   https://whaleclub.co

-  Based in Hong Kong, Whaleclub offers an advanced platform that allows highly leveraged trading of cryptocurrency including DASH against other cryptocurrencies, forex, metals, stocks and bonds.
+  Based in Hong Kong, Whaleclub offers an advanced platform that allows highly leveraged trading of cryptocurrency including HISTORIA against other cryptocurrencies, forex, metals, stocks and bonds.

 Golix